mgrebenets/boost-xcode5-iosx/README.md

 ###### Using Xcode5 (armv7, armv7s, arm64, i386, x86_64)

 ### Boost Source
-Script will download source code tarball if it isn't available in the root directory.
+Makefile on this branch does not download the tarball yet, so you will have to do it manually.

 * [boost downloads](http://www.boost.org/users/download/)
 * [1.53.0](https://sourceforge.net/projects/boost/files/boost/1.53.0/)
 * [1.54.0](https://sourceforge.net/projects/boost/files/boost/1.54.0/)
 * [1.55.0](https://sourceforge.net/projects/boost/files/boost/1.55.0/) - untested!

-You may get the sources manually as well.
 The script is expecting `bz2` tarball.
-Put the tarball in the same folder with `boost.sh`.
+Put the tarball in `archives` folder.

 Make sure you keep the tarball name unchanged, so it is like `boost_1_53_0.tar.bz2`.

-### Build
+### Make
-Use `boost.sh` to build boost framework.
-Run `boost.sh -h` to get help message.

-Set `BOOST_LIBS` environment variable with list of libraries that you need.
+Build is done with `make` command.
+Override `BOOST_VERSION` and `BOOST_LIBS` command to get customized builds.

+    # build 1.54.0
+    make -r BOOST_VERSION=1.54.0

+    #build 1.55.0 with system and thread libraries only
+    make -r BOOST_VERSION=1.55.0 BOOST_LIBS="system thread"

-By default the script will build `serialization`, `thread`, `system` and `locale` for demo project.
+By default the script will build `date_time`, `exception`, `serialization` and `system`.

-Examples:

-    # clean build version 1.53.0 for ios and osx with c++11
-    # libraries: thread, system and locale
-    BOOST_LIBS="thread system locale" ./boost.sh clean --with-c++11 -v 1.53.0

-    # build version 1.54.0 for ios and osx without c++11, no clean
-    # libraries: system only
-    BOOST_LIBS="system" ./boost.sh --version 1.54.0
+### Framework

+The built framework will be located in a temp folder.
+It could be `tmp` in your home folder.
+Have a look at the log message to find out the exact location.

+_There's a room for improvement here._

 ## Troubleshooting

+### 3rd Party Dependencies
+The Makefile cannot handle external dependencies yet.
+For example, to build `locale` library, you will require to link against `icu` or `iconv` library.

+Unfortunately you won't be able to do that yet.
+Neither with `Makefile` nor with `boost.sh` script.

+If you have `cmake` skills and have the solution, please contribute.

 ### Undefined symbols link error
 If you use libraries like `serialization` you might see link errors in Xcode 5 especially when the framework was built using `--with-c++11` flag.